herdingdata/music/readme.md

 I wrote most of this pretty smashed, so if you stumble across this then please don't judge me on my hacky coding style.
  \*_Rick burp_\*

+If you find these quizzes useful, [I'd love to hear from you on twitter](https://twitter.com/messages/compose?recipient_id=21296084).

 ## Reading quiz